U.S. confirms its eighth case of coronavirus; Pentagon to provide quarantine housing

 The latest U.S. patient, who is in Massachusetts, recently returned from Hubei province in central China, the epicenter of the outbreak, a spokeswoman for the U.S. Centers for Disease Control and Prevention (CDC) said in an emailed statement.
 The person was not identified and no other details were provided.

-The flu-like coronavirus, which is believed to have originated in a market that traded illegally in wildlife in Wuhan, Hubei’s provincial capital, has so far resulted in 259 deaths in China, the World Health Organization (WHO) said on Saturday.
+The flu-like coronavirus, which is believed to have originated in a market that traded illegally in wildlife in Hubei’s provincial capital Wuhan, has so far resulted in 304 deaths in China, state broadcaster CCTV said early on Sunday in China.
+Confirmed cases of the virus have been reported in 27 other nations, according to the CDC.

 All but one of the patients in the United States was believed to have contracted the disease while they were traveling in the Wuhan area.
 U.S. officials this week reported the first human-to-human transmission of the disease in the United States in Illinois.